-Due to the COVID-19 pandemic, all lectures are currently being recorded.
+Due to the COVID-19 pandemic, all lectures were recorded from Trinity term 2020 to Trinity term 2022.
 Recording lectures ensures that students and tutors are not exposed to the high-risk environment of crowded lecture theatres.
 Sharing recorded lectures with students means that they can engage with lecture material even if they cannot attend a live streamed event.

 Recorded lectures are both inclusive and flexible, and feedback from students suggests they are a very welcome aid to learning.
 Benefits include being able to repeat important sections later and searching both the written text and spoken words (if using Panopto).
 They also offer advantages for tutors, since existing lecture presentations can be easily adapted; the lecture can be broken down into shorter chunks, making recording more manageable.
 It’s hard to produce an engaging 50-minute online lecture alone in a room with your laptop.
 Tutors suggest producing shorter chunks of lectures on particular themes or concepts; and imagine that you are explaining these concepts to a small group of students – this helps to develop the tone of your narrative.

 This visual shows some possible follow-on activities after students have watched a recorded lecture: